enso-org/enso/docs/CONTRIBUTING.md

 - `--server`: Runs the Language Server
 - `--root-id <uuid>`: Content root id.
-The Language Server chooses one randomly, so can pass any valid UUID.
+The Language Server chooses one randomly, so any valid UUID can be passed.
 - `--path <path>`: Path to the content root.
 - `--interface <interface>`: Interface for processing all incoming connections.
   Default value is 127.0.0.1